A private entity or private shareholders owns or own a private limited company with the objective of generating profits.

-What are the documents to get accompanied by the INC-7 form?
+What other documents are required with the INC-7 form?

 Form INC-7 should incorporate the memorandum of association and articles of association, details of directors and evidence of payment of stamp duty.

-Is it required for the directors to file a declaration to ROC with form INC-21 under section 11 of the companies act 2013?
+Should the directors file a declaration to ROC with form INC-21 under Section 11 of the Companies Act 2013?

-The INC-29 form is an integrated incorporation form for obtaining DIN, approval of name, application of PAN and TAN, particulars of payment of stamp duty, etc.
+The INC-29 form is an integrated incorporation form for obtaining DIN, approval of name, application of PAN and TAN, particulars of payment of stamp duty.